dobs/pdjs-next/README.md

 # README

+## Moved!

+Most of this project has been adapted back into the main [pdjs](https://github.com/PagerDuty/pdjs) project!

+If this project lives on it'll be as a testing ground.

+## About

 An updated version of PagerDuty's [pdjs](https://github.com/PagerDuty/pdjs), with the motivation of:

 - Adding support for more recent PagerDuty features, such as the Events API V2 and Change Events